algorand/pyteal/docs/accessing_transaction_field.rst

 and :code:`InnerTxn.logs`.

-The length of these array fields can be found using the :code:`.length()` method, and individual items can be accesses using bracket notation.
+The length of these array fields can be found using the :code:`.length()` method, and individual items can be accessed using bracket notation.
 For example:

 .. code-block:: python